 Beyond its natural beauty, Shepherds Hill holds cultural significance.
 Prior to European settlement, the Kaurna people inhabited areas like Shepherds Hill during the cooler months, utilizing the woodlands for firewood, warmth, and shelter.
 Summer would see them migrate towards the coast, taking advantage of the cool ocean breezes.

-Looking for hikes and trails in Shepherds Hill Recreation Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Shepherds Hill Recreation Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit